 - Standard Status Effects: Has the power to put anyone he touches with his staff to sleep or shut down the use of the Astroswitches temporarily.

 - Tyrant Takes the Helm: He took over Subaroboshi with an iron fist.

 The Zodiarts representing the constellation Leo, the Nemean Lion.
 The sixth of the Horoscopes to be formally introduced in the television series, although he is featured in the opening title sequence and made a few non-speaking cameos beforehand.
 He is a proficient and deadly fighter.
 His true identity is Kou Tatsugami, Gamou's bodyguard.

-- All Your Powers Combined: As of #45, he has been entrusted the Switches of past Horoscopes by Gamou for safe-keeping.
-Now he can use them to take the forms of past Horoscopes like Aries, Aquarius, Cancer, Capricorn, even Virgo.
+- All Your Powers Combined: He has been entrusted the Switches of past Horoscopes by Gamou for safe-keeping.
+He can use them to take the forms of past Horoscopes like Aries, Aquarius, Cancer, Capricorn, even Virgo.

 - Badass: In his first scene alone he tosses the walnuts he carried in his hand into the air, beat down members of Foundation X demanding Gamou to hand over his research papers, put one in an arm hold and caught those walnuts into his hands.

 - Berserk Button: He flipped after Gentarou approached Gamou without a regard for the latter's position.
 Gamou even held him back to make him keep his cool, but that didn't stop Leo from delivering a No-Holds-Barred Beatdown to Fourze unprovoked later that night.

 - The Brute: Compared to its fellow Horoscopes Zodiarts.
 He's also the naturally tallest of the bunch.